London Youth Choir Big Bursary Challenge

 •To promote and support musical and choral education to young people regardless of their financial or social background

-With this in mind, LYC runs a highly successful annual education engagement project called 'Aspire' which delivers high quality choral training to primary schools in areas of deprivation.
-LYC has now established a reputation as the 'go to' choir for young people all over London.
+With this in mind, LYC runs a highly successful annual education engagement project called 'Aspire' which delivers high-quality choral training to primary schools in deprived areas.
+LYC has established a reputation as the 'go to choir' for young people all over London.

 Read more about the Charity running this project.